Senshō Murakami

 Senshō Murakami (村上専精, 1 May 1851 – 31 October 1929) was a Meiji period Buddhist scholar and Jodo Shinshu priest.
-He famously introduced Western scholarship on Buddhism for Japan, and because of this was forced to resign from Japanese Buddhist priesthood.
+He famously introduced Western scholarship on Buddhism to Japan, and because of this was forced to resign from the Japanese Buddhist priesthood.
 However, ten years later he was reinstated into the priesthood.
 He belonged to the Ōtani-ha branch of Shin Buddhism.

+Biography

+Early life

+Senshō Murakami was born in Kyokakuji temple (教覚寺) which was in Tanba Province in early modern Japan.
+He had a rich talent for Kangaku in his youth, so he studied Buddhism and Kangaku under scholarly monks.
+In 1874, he entered Takakura-Gakuryo Buddhist school, belonging of Higashi Hongan-ji, Kyoto.
+Senshō quit the school early on and was adopted by the Murakami, Nyukakuji temple(入覚寺) in Aichi prefecture.
+In 1880, he went to Kyoto, and entered the teachers college under Higashi Hongan-ji.
+After two years of studying, he got a degree in Higashi Hongan-ji and lectured at his alma mater.